Indonesia: Sulawesi - July 2007

 Back to Rantepao

-Before returning, I push myself by curiosity to the market of Bolu, near Rantepao, where I offer myself a mie goreng (sauteed noodles) quite average, too fat, in a boui-boui.
+Before returning, I push by curiosity until the market of Bolunear Rantepao, where I offer myself a mie goreng (sauteed noodles) quite average, too fat, in a boui-boui.
 Another market where we sell everything and lots of odorous foods more or less identifiable.

-So I decide to change my plans.
-Initially, I thought to save myself fatigue and hassle down in the South to Makassar, to take a flight to Luwuk.
+So I decided to change my plans.
+At first, I thought I would save myself fatigue and worries by going back down south to Makassar, to take a flight to Luwuk.
 And Luwuk, win Ampana by road, from where we embark for the Togian Islands.
 Instead, I will travel by the inner road.

-I'm really pleased with the offer of Suzanna and Johan, because I wanted to make this trip, but I hesitated to do it alone.
-The region of Poso lake Was considered unsafe for solo travelers according to the travel guides I consulted (it is apparently very exaggerated, the situation has calmed down since).
-Renting a car with driver for me alone was not within my means.
-And I did not feel the bravery of an endless and uncomfortable local bus ride without air conditioning on broken roads.
+I am really happy with Suzanna and Johan's offer, because I wanted to do this trip, but I was hesitant to do it alone.
+The region of Poso lake was known to be unsafe for solo travelers according to the travel guides I had consulted (this is apparently very exaggerated, the situation has since calmed down).
+Renting a car with a driver for myself was not in my budget.
+And I didn't feel brave enough to take an endless and uncomfortable ride in a local bus without air conditioning on bad roads.

 The Mambo, haunt of local guides

 They are very nice, all these guys, incredibly multilingual.
-The Guide to the Routard criticizes their aggressive behavior, but I did not observe anything like it.
+The Guide to the Routard criticizes their aggressive behavior, but I have not observed any such thing.

 On the contrary.
-They tell us lots of interesting things, they are funny, open.
-And dismayed to learn that we prefer to go without them to visit the country.
-But as they are paid a few beers to comfort them, they do not hold us to them.
+They tell us a lot of interesting things, they are funny, open.
+And dismayed to learn that we prefer to visit the country without them.
+But as we buy them a few beers to console them, they don't hold it against us.
 We drink, we laugh.

 Anyway, they already have customers this week.
 Groups on tour are in Rantepao for a few days.
 Among them, many French.